epics-base/ci-scripts/README.md

 ## Setup File Syntax

-Setup files are sourced by the bash scripts.
+Setup files are loaded by the bash scripts.
 They are found by searching the locations in `SETUP_PATH` (space or colon separated list of directories, relative to your module's root directory).

-Setup files can include other setup files by calling `source_set <setup>` (omitting the `.set` extension of the setup file).
+Setup files can include other setup files by calling `include <setup>` (omitting the `.set` extension of the setup file).
 The configured `SETUP_PATH` is searched for the include.

+Any `VAR=value` setting of a variable is only executed if `VAR` is unset or empty.
+That way any settings can be overridden by settings in `.travis.yml`.

+Empty lines or lines starting with `#` are ignored.

 `MODULES="<list of names>"` should list the dependencies (software modules) by using their well-known slugs, separated by spaces.